josehb96/Vue.js-CrashCourse-2024/README.md

 - Navigate through different views using the navigation bar.
 - Modify components in the `src/components/` directory to see real-time updates.

-## Contributing

-Contributions are welcome!
-If you have suggestions for improvements or new features, please fork the repository and submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ## Acknowledgments

 Special thanks to Traversy Media for providing the course material and resources used in this project.
 For more information, visit [Traversy Media](https://www.traversymedia.com).

----

-This README serves as a guide to get started with the Vue.js Crash Course 2024 project, providing a structured approach to learning and building with Vue.js.